Baby lying on its mother's arm

 If you’re concerned about your baby’s sleep or suspect there may be an underlying issue, consult your GP for advice.

-How Long Does 4-Month Sleep Regression Last?
+How Long Does a 4-Month Sleep Regression Last?

 Studies have shown that teaching and forming good sleep habits while your baby is young is easier compared to when they’re reaching toddlerhood.
 It just takes a little (or a lot) of time and patience – but better sleep is on the horizon!